-Meridian Manufacturing Inc, hereafter referred to as Meridian®, warrants each new product (the "Goods") to be free from defects in material and workmanship under normal use and service for a period of one (1) year or six (6) months in the case of commercial use, from the shipment date, from the Meridian dealer (FCA).

-- 1. This warranty does not apply to: - a.
-To any merchandise or components thereof, which in the sole and unfettered opinion of Meridian, have been subject to misuse, unauthorized modifications, alteration, accident, negligence, product abuse or lack of required maintenance. - b.
-If repairs have been made with parts or by persons other than those parts or persons approved by Meridian. - c.
-To parts and accessories not manufactured by Meridian including, but not limited to, engines, batteries, tires, belts, PTO shafts or other trade accessories.
+- 1. Meridian Manufacturing Inc, hereafter referred to as Meridian®, warrants each new product (the "Goods") to be free from defects in material and workmanship under normal use and service for a period of one (1) year or ninety (90) days in the case of commercial use, from the shipment date from the Meridian dealer (FCA). - Meridian® warrants replacement parts and components either manufactured or sold by, will be free from defects in materials or workmanship under normal use and service for thirty (30) days from the shipment date from the Meridian dealer (FCA), or the remainder of the original warranty period on the Goods, whichever is longer. - 3.
+This warranty does not apply to: - a.
+To any merchandise or components thereof, which in the sole and unfettered opinion of Meridian®, have been subject to misuse, unauthorized modifications, alteration, accident, negligence, product abuse or lack of required maintenance. - b.
+If repairs have been made with parts or by persons other than those parts or persons approved by Meridian®. - c.
+To parts and accessories not manufactured by Meridian® including, but not limited to, engines, batteries, tires, belts, PTO shafts or other trade accessories.
 Such parts shall be covered by the warranty given by the actual manufacturer, if any. - d.
 To failure of parts; or failure of parts to perform due to wear under normal or excessive service conditions; or to failure due to use by the Purchaser for purposes other than originally intended at time of manufacture, including without limitation using the Goods for mixing fertilizer, etc.; or used in excess of the built specifications. - e.
 To Goods used in areas exposed to corrosive or aggressive conditions including, but not limited to, salt water from either inside or outside the Goods. - f.
 To failures or defects arising out of damage during shipment or during storage. - g.
-To materials replaced or repaired under this warranty, except to the extent of the remainder of the applicable warranty. - 2.
-The obligation of Meridian under this warranty shall not arise unless Meridian is notified and this warranty is presented together with a written statement specifying the claim or defect within thirty (30) days after the failure is first detected or made known to the Purchaser and within one (1) year, or six (6) months in the case of commercial use, from the shipment date, from the Meridian dealer (FCA).
-Meridian in its sole and unfettered discretion shall determine if the claim is valid and whether correction of the defect or failure shall be made by repair or replacement of the materials. - 3.
-Title to any replaced materials Meridian wishes to have pass to it, shall pass to Meridian. - 4.
-The obligation of Meridian hereunder extends only to the original Purchaser or Buyer to whom the Goods were initially sold.
-This warranty shall not be subject to any assignment or transfer without the written consent of Meridian. - 5.
+To materials replaced or repaired under this warranty, except to the extent of the remainder of the applicable warranty. - 4.
+The obligation of Meridian® under this warranty shall not arise unless Meridian® is notified and this warranty is presented together with a written statement specifying the claim or defect within thirty (30) days after the failure is first detected or made known to the Purchaser and within: (i) one (1) year, or ninety (90) days in the case of commercial use; or (ii) thirty (30) days in the case of replacement parts and components manufactured by Meridian®; from the shipment date from the Meridian dealer (FCA).
+Meridian® in its sole and unfettered discretion shall determine if the claim is valid and whether correction of the defect or failure shall be made by repair or replacement of the materials. - 5.
+Title to any replaced materials Meridian® wishes to have pass to it, shall pass to Meridian®. - 6.
+The obligation of Meridian® hereunder extends only to the original Purchaser or Buyer to whom the Goods were initially sold.
+This warranty shall not be subject to any assignment or transfer without the written consent of Meridian®. - 7.
 The purchaser acknowledges that it has made its own independent decision to approve the use of the Goods and also the specific fabrication and construction procedures utilized to complete the Goods, and has satisfied itself as to the suitability of these products for its use.